ultrabug/ultrabug.fr/docs/FPV Builds/ImpulseRC Apex/index.md

 It was quite a challenge to get everything to fit properly but I love the result and I hope you'll appreciate the density and great balance of this build.

-This ends up as a compact (but not too much) build without sacrifying the space for the electronics.
+This ends up as a compact (but not too much) build without sacrificing the space for the electronics.
 It is clean (to my standards at least) and very powerful.

 I enjoyed working on it very much and I hope you'll get a sense of it reading this build guide.
 Enjoy!